ietf-wg-jsonpath/draft-ietf-jsonpath-base/README.md

 ### Conventions

-Basic conventions around source files formatting is captured in the `.editorconfig` file.
+Basic conventions around source files formatting are captured in the `.editorconfig` file.
 Many editors support that file natively.
 Others (such as VS code) require a plugin, see https://editorconfig.org/.

 ### Pull Requests